toshi17/matcha/README.md

 Using the `MATCHA_ENVIRONMENT` you can enable/disable the testing page.
 When the variable is set to `debug`, the test page will be available at `/index.html`

-## Acknowledgements

-I would like to thank my cat and the team behind Starlette.